tacitknowledge/slow-light/embedded/README.md

 # Where do I get Slow Light?
 -------------------------
-Slow Light is open source and is hosted at [Github](http://github.com/tacitknowledge/slow-light).
+Slow Light Embedded is open source and is hosted at [Github](http://github.com/tacitknowledge/slow-light).

 You can include Slow Light in your Maven project via: